-A pharmacy which has entered into an agreement with the pharmacy benefit manager to provide Prescription Drug Products to Members and has agreed to accept specified reimbursement rates.
+A Pharmacy which has entered into an agreement with The Plan or a third party on behalf of The Plan to provide Prescription Drug Products to Members and has agreed to accept specified reimbursement rates.
 Participating Pharmacies may be Value Participating Pharmacies or Participating Pharmacies.